 Navigating this thorny maze of energy options is overwhelming for many homeowners and can derail the process of going green.
 This problem is unfortunate and needs to be addressed.
 This post hopes to simplify the complicated process of “going green” by explaining the basics and analyzing the sustainability, environmental impact, reliability, and affordability of each different type of energy.

-Sustainability: Like death and taxes, wind is a constant.
-Humans will never run out of wind.
-Wind is 100% sustainable.
+Sustainability: Like death and taxes, the wind is constant.
+Humans will never run out of the wind.
+The wind is 100% sustainable.

 Environmental Impact: Harvesting wind energy produces no air pollution or any greenhouse gases.
 The only pollution it creates is a small amount of noise pollution.